Get started

 Getting started

-- Inworld Compute: B200s available now.
-Deploy models directly to the Inworld Router, or use raw Kubernetes access.
+• Inworld Compute: Dedicated capacity for teams that need to host their own models on Inworld infrastructure.
 Talk to an architect for volume pricing and dedicated clusters.

 Pricing data from provider websites as of April 2026.
 GPU availability and pricing change frequently.
 Verify current rates before committing.

-Why choose GPUs from a realtime AI research lab?
+Why choose inference from a realtime AI research lab?

 Most GPU cloud providers sell raw compute.
 They have no opinion about how you use the hardware and no expertise in optimizing inference for specific workloads.